Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Performance

-Regarding the output module, the agent generally provides suitable qualitative suggestions as requested as well.
-For instance, "\textit{For Output I, a tube designed to emit an alarm sound under airflow is needed.
-A pneumatic whistle could be utilized…}(\ref{fig:complexity1}, DG22)" and "\textit{…for olfactory feedback, a tube imbued with a refreshing scent, filled with essential oils known for their invigorating properties, should release the scent into the shower area} (Fig. \ref{fig:complexity2}, DG43)."
-Additionally, for "Shape-changing Feedback" that matches preset shapes in the knowledge base, we tasked the agent with attempting to quantify relevant geometry based on the context.
-The agent performs well in these tasks, as demonstrated by "\textit{Since Output I is an airbag that inflates inside the water tube to partially obstruct flow after 5 minutes of shower use, its design must allow for expansion to effectively regulate water flow.
-A spherical airbag, fitting standard U.S. shower tube diameters for even restriction, with a radius of 12.7 mm (0.5 inches) is optimal, significantly reducing but not stopping the flow} (Fig. \ref{fig:complexity3}, DG43)" and "\textit{Given the unspecified syringe type, for common usage, a bending airbag could measure 60 mm in length and 10 mm in width, with a bend angle of 45 degrees to provide the necessary feedback, attachable to the syringe's label area} (Fig. \ref{fig:complexity1}, DG87)."
-Inverse design for obtaining the airbag's heat-seal pattern is facilitated by agent performing function calls and consistently executed accurately, for example, "\textit{L: 79.76 mm, W: 39.88 mm, d=4.98} (Fig. \ref{fig:complexity3}, DG43)" and "\textit{L: 60mm, W: 10mm, a: 3.33mm, d: 8.08mm, D: 20mm, n: 2} (Fig. \ref{fig:complexity1}, DG87)."
-However, we noted a shortfall in accurately identifying somewhat more intricate spatial relationships and physical interactions.
-Specifically, the unsuccessful attempts for DG98 (\ref{fig:complexity3}) demonstrated an inability to pinpoint an appropriate placement for the Input airbag which is crucial for detecting the bin fullness.
+Regarding the \textit{output module, the agent generally provides suitable qualitative suggestions as well}.
+For instance, "For Output I, a tube designed to emit an alarm sound under airflow is needed.
+A pneumatic whistle could be utilized… (Fig. \ref{fig:complexity1}, DG22)" and "…for olfactory feedback, a tube imbued with a refreshing scent, filled with essential oils known for their invigorating properties, should release the scent into the shower area (Fig. \ref{fig:complexity2}, DG43)."
+For "Shape-changing Feedback" that matches \textit{preset shapes in the knowledge base, we tasked the agent with quantifying relevant geometry based on the context}.
+The agent performs well in these tasks, as shown by "Since Output I is an airbag that inflates inside the water tube to partially obstruct flow after 5 minutes of shower use, its design must allow for expansion to effectively regulate water flow.
+A spherical airbag, fitting standard U.S. shower tube diameters, with a radius of 12.7 mm (0.5 inches), is optimal, significantly reducing but not stopping the flow (Fig. \ref{fig:complexity3}, DG43)" and "Given the unspecified syringe type, for common usage, a bending airbag could measure 60 mm in length and 10 mm in width, with a bend angle of 45 degrees, attachable to the syringe's label area (Fig. \ref{fig:complexity1}, DG87)."

+\textit{Inverse design for obtaining the airbag's heat-seal pattern is consistently accurate}, as seen in "L: 79.76 mm, W: 39.88 mm, d=4.98 (Fig. \ref{fig:complexity3}, DG43)" and "L: 60 mm, W: 10 mm, a: 3.33 mm, d: 8.08 mm, D: 20 mm, n: 2 (Fig. \ref{fig:complexity1}, DG87)."
+However, we noted a \textit{shortfall in accurately identifying more intricate spatial relationships and physical interactions}.
+For example, DG98 (Fig. \ref{fig:complexity3}) demonstrated the agent's difficulty in determining the appropriate placement for the input airbag, which was crucial for detecting bin fullness.